turingschool-projects/kwk-level3-swift/sessions/viewfinder_ui_lab.markdown

 * _Run on your iPad to make sure it's working_

 * The default `back button` will list the entire app name - feel free to change that to "back" or leave as is.
 You change it by clicking on the home page title, then filling in the `back button` form in the Utilities Pane.

 * Drag a `Navigation Item` onto the new ViewController.
-Change the title in the Utilities Pane.
+Change the title in the Utilities Pane to something like "Add New Photo".

 * _Run on your iPad to make sure it's working_